 So, if you want to get to know us better, learn what drives us and know what’s the story behind core values and mission statement, read on.

 Do We Need Core Values and Mission Statement?

 Although core values are talked about on and on in business, the idea will never get outdated.
 Core values mean a set of guiding principles that help to define how the organization and people within it should behave.

-So yes, we need them.
+So yes, the answer back then and now is, that we need them.

 Although coming up with values is not inventing something from the scratch but rather formalizing what we already know and feel, we failed in the first attempt last year.
 Why?
 Trying to involve in the process as many people as possible resulted in getting hundreds of ideas, countless discussions and no result whatsoever.

 The key realization: core values and mission statement should come from the founders.